It’s important to talk.

 After an arrest for domestic violence, some victims are very angry.
-It’s natural to express these feelings with emotional statements like “I hope they keep him locked up forever.”
-However, if children are concerned about your partner, especially if he or she is their parent, this kind of statement can frighten them.
+It’s natural to express these feelings with emotional statements like, “I hope they keep him locked up forever.”
+However, if your children are concerned about your partner, especially if he or she is their parent, this kind of statement can frighten them.

 It’s important to let the children know the facts.
 Unless a suspect has an unusual criminal history, he or she can bond out of jail in a matter of hours.
 If that is frightening to the children, be sure and tell them how you plan to be in a safe place by then.
 Include them in your basic safety plan.

 Questions to ask yourself.
 Some questions that may help you begin thinking about your relationship:

 - What do I gain by staying in a violent home?